pawel-id/bir1/README.md

 administration authorities, regional authorities, government institutions and to commercial entities.
 It connects to
 [REGON service](https://api.stat.gov.pl/Home/RegonApi?lang=en) and returns data in JSON format.
-Supports all BIR 1.0 and 1.1 API methods.
-Please refer to link above to find documentation for more details.

-BIR1 (polish: "Baza Internetowa REGON") is an internal name of the API service (hence our package name).

-Implementation follows best practices of modern node.js.
-It is ESM module written in TypeScript with carefully crafted type definitions.
-Enjoy!

 Data returned data from SOAP messages are parsed to JSON.
 By default the following rules apply:

-- keys are left intact (it is mixed snake_case and camelCase)
+- keys are left intact (GUS use mix of snake_case and camelCase)
 - values are converted to strings.
 Empty values are left as empty strings

+Why BIR1 was choosen as package name?
+BIR1 (polish: "Baza Internetowa REGON") is an internal name of the API service maintained by GUS.

+Implementation follows best practices of modern node.js.
+It is ESM module written in TypeScript with carefully crafted type definitions.
+Enjoy!

 ## Install